home-assistant/home-assistant.io/source/_integrations/fronius.markdown

 ## Note

-Fronius often provides firmware updates for the datamanager interfaces and the devices in their system, it's recommended to check and apply them regurarly.
+Fronius often provides firmware updates for the datamanager interfaces and the devices in their system, it's recommended to check and apply them regularly.
 This integration relies on functionality present in rather recent firmware.